alperyazar/home/_posts/2024-03-27-why-programming-languages-part-1.md

 ---
 # License: CC-BY-SA-4.0.
-title: "Why do we have programming languages in the first place?"
+title: "Why do we have programming languages in the first place?
+Part 1"
-excerpt: "There are thousands of computer programming languages.
+excerpt: "There are hundreds of computer programming languages.
 But why?
-Why do we keep inventing them?
-Why do we compile C programs?"
+Why do we keep inventing them?"
 image: /assets/img/24/9.jpg
 #imageyt: sO_Sdf09DiY
 toc: true